fasteris/tatum-dart-new/README.md

 ## Usage

-To use, simple add
+To use, simple add inside `main()` function before `runApp` if using flutter.

 ```dart
 Tatum.initArchitecture();
 ```
-inside `main()` function, then instanciat by doing this:
+then instanciate by doing this:

 ```dart
 final tatum = Tatum.instance;